marcos-abreu/monaco/docs/monaco-views.md

         ...
     }));

-By using the `collectionItem` and `collection` properties together in the code above the `this.videoList` won’t be assigned to the subview as its collection, but instead for each of the `this.videoList` models one subview will be rendered.
+By using the `collectionItem` and `collection` properties together in the code above the `this.videoList` won't be assigned to the subview as its collection, but instead for each of the `this.videoList` models one subview will be rendered.

-The previous two examples I’ve used simple subviews (just listed the template they will be using), but you can accomplish the same thing with more complex subviews where you need to control their behaviour.
+The previous two examples I've used simple subviews (just listed the `template` they will be using), but you can accomplish the same thing with more complex subviews where you need to control their behaviour.
 Just use the `viewClass` property as explained before.

     var app = new Monaco.Application('mobile');